Saloon Art and Decor

 An early tavern during the colonial period, by John L. Krimmel, 1820.

-The earliest record of brewing by non-Native peoples dates from 1587 when Virginia colonists began to brew ale using corn.
+The earliest record of brewing by non-Native peoples dates from 1587, when Virginia colonists began to brew ale using corn.
 Thirty years later, in 1607, beer’s first shipment arrived in the Virginia colony from England.
-Two years later, early colonists believed they could begin brewing on a large scale and began to place “Help Wanted” advertisements in London newspapers seeking brewers for the Virginia Colony.
+Two years later, early colonists believed they could begin brewing on a large scale.
+They began to place “Help Wanted” advertisements in London newspapers seeking brewers for the Virginia Colony.
 However, the first brewery to be established in the New World would be established on the southern tip of New Amsterdam (Manhattan), New York, by Adrian Block & Hans Christiansen in 1812.

 Budweiser Beer, 1892.